UlpiusCode/webus/README.md

 });
 ```

-Then in any of our source code:
+Then in any of our source code add the following code:

 ```js
 // in a module